VerifiedQC/2025/cfp.md

 ## Submissions

 We invite prospective speakers to submit their talk proposals.
-It should include a three-page summary (exclude the bibliography and appendices), along with a link to a separate published paper or preprint.
-If the referenced paper is not publicly available (e.g., not open access), it should be included in full after the summary.
+It should include a two-page summary (exclude the bibliography and appendices), along with an optional link to a separate published paper or preprint.

-All submissions will be handled via EasyChair.
+All submissions will be handled via [EasyChair](https://easychair.org/conferences/?conf=vqc2025).

 ## Dates
 -  Submission deadline May 1, 2025